antmicro/kenning/docs/source/json-scenarios.md

 * `type` - appropriate class for the key,
 * `parameters` - `type`-specific arguments for underlying class (see [](defining-arguments-for-core-classes)).

-## Evaluating model using its native framework
+## Model evaluation using its native framework

 The simplest JSON configuration looks as follows: